0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 # #15	What is the name of the first malware detected by Windows Defender?

-to know the first malware detected by Windows Defender we can find that in Windows Events Log especially in `Microsoft-Windows-Windows Defender%4Operational.evtx` so we can use EventViewer to open it.
+To know the first malware detected by Windows Defender, we can find that in Windows Events Log, especially in `Microsoft-Windows-Windows Defender%4Operational.evtx`, so we can use EventViewer to open it.

 [![27](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/27.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/27.PNG)

-then we can filter the logs with Event ID: 1116 which is used to view Message of The antimalware platform detected malware or other potentially unwanted software. but we need the `first malware detected`. so we need to arrange them by time and date too. then we can find our answer.
+Then we can filter the logs with Event ID: 1116, which is used to view Messages of The antimalware platform that detected malware or other potentially unwanted software.
+But we need the `first malware detected`.
+So we need to arrange them by time and date too.
+Then we can find our answer.

 [![28](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/28.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/28.PNG)